aakashsinghgit/ML-Engineering-Projects/Projects/P1_LoanCriterion/readme.md

 Visit [http://localhost:5000](http://localhost:5000) in your browser.

 ---
+## HINT: It's a brave new world of Agentic AI.
+Use GitHub Copilot in your Visual Studio Code to summarise the project and guide you to run, modify, improve, etc.
 ## Future Improvements

 - Dockerize the project for easier deployment (planned for version 2)